 When the European Commission presented the “Fit for 55” package in July 2021, including the maritime sector in the European Emissions Trading System (ETS) was one of the measures suggested to decarbonise the maritime industry.
-The ETS suggestion that the Commission presented in July has the potential to greatly influence freight rates.
-It is currently being processed in the EU and new suggestions made by the European Parliament’s rapporteur Peter Liese could influence the rates even more.
+The ETS proposal presented by the Commission in July has the potential to greatly influence freight rates.
+Now new suggestions made by the European Parliament’s rapporteur Peter Liese could influence the freight costs even more.

 The Liese suggestions that would influence the maritime carbon cost the most